 \subsection{Proof of Claim~\ref{claim:bandit_multiply_1}}

-\begin{proof} We elaborate on \equationref{eq:bandit-2000}.
-We will prove it by showing that the numerator is always greater than the denominator in the fraction in \equationref{eq:bandit-2000}, so each term $\vx_k \vmu_k$ is multiplied by a number greater than $1.$ We have for every $j \in \Lambda_2,$
+\begin{proof} We elaborate on \eqref{eq:bandit-2000}.
+We will prove it by showing that the numerator is always greater than the denominator in the fraction in \eqref{eq:bandit-2000}, so each term $\vx_k \vmu_k$ is multiplied by a number greater than $1.$ We have for every $j \in \Lambda_2,$